Independent Contractors Vs Employees: Knowing the Difference Makes All the Difference

 There are many reasons companies label employees as independent contractors, but the biggest reason is simple: saving money.
-Those classified as employees are entitled to Fair Labour Standards Act protection, like minimum wage, overtime pay, unemployment insurance, and workers’ compensation.
+Those classified as employees are entitled to Fair Labor Standards Act protection, like minimum wage, overtime pay, unemployment insurance, and workers’ compensation.
 However, independent contractors are not covered by FLSA’s protection.

 Labeling employees as independent contractors means companies don’t have to provide the employee with overtime pay, benefits like time off and sick pay, unemployment compensation tax, employer’s share of Social Security and Medicare taxes, and workers’ compensation insurance.
-Seems like labelling more employees as independent contractors can save your company a lot of money—but if you get caught, you’re liable to lose a lot more.
+Seems like labeling more employees as independent contractors can save your company a lot of money—but if you get caught, you’re liable to lose a lot more.

 What Can Your Company Do?

-In an age when employee misclassification is more prominent than ever, labour law compliance is vital to companies’ success.
+In an age when employee misclassification is more prominent than ever, labor law compliance is vital to companies’ success.
 An obvious tactic to ensuring compliance is simply being extra diligent, knowing how to determine whether workers are employees or independent contractors.
 According to the IRS, employee classification depends on “the degree of control and independence” between employees and employers, which falls into three categories:

 - Behavioral: Does the company control or have the right to control what the worker does and how the worker does his or her job?

 - Financial: Are the business aspects of the worker’s job controlled by the payer? (these include things like how the worker is paid, whether expenses are reimbursed, who provides tools/supplies, etc.)

 - Type of Relationship: Are there written contracts or employee type benefits (i.e. pension plan, insurance, vacation pay, etc.)?
 Will the relationship continue and is the work performed a key aspect of the business?